faroub/VREPSimEPuck/README.md

 # Robot Navigation using the Attractor Dynamics Approach

-This project demonstrates that the dynamic system approach can be used to generate collision-free paths toward targets while avoid moving obstacles even if low-level sensory information (proximity sensors in this case) is used instead of representations of the environment, see (Althaus et al., 2001) or (Bicho et al., 1998) in [docs](docs/) folder for more information
+This project demonstrates that the dynamic system approach can be used to generate collision-free paths toward targets while avoiding moving obstacles even if low-level sensory information (proximity sensors in this case) is used instead of representations of the environment, see (Althaus et al., 2001) or (Bicho et al., 1998) in [docs](docs/) folder for more information